SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 - Home page and all other site pages (wiki pages and/or web part pages)
 - List and library pages for certain lists and libraries

-You probably already have the out-of-the-box modern user interface for lists and libraries enabled at the tenant level, so it makes sense to further maximize its use.
-SharePoint tries to show your lists and libraries by using the modern user interface, but you might have customizations or configurations that prevent this.

 To maximize the use of the modern user interface for your site pages and list and library pages, see [Modernize the user interface](modernize-userinterface.md).